sgaleraalq/GazteluBira/README.md

 <img src="/assets/gaztelu_last_screen.gif" align="right" width="180">

 In this last screen, it contains a way of comparing one player to another.
-When you press compare players, you will get a pop up (dialog) that shows all players in the team.
-You can select two players and compare them.
-It will show a card with the stats of both players and the difference between them.
+When user compares two players, they will get redirect to another screen that shows a small animation of the comparison.
+After a few seconds, a new activity will be shown where each player will appear with its respective stats along with a Radar Chart that shows the comparison of each stat.

-It uses power spinners to represent each individual stat.
+It uses power spinners to represent each individual stat and Radar Chart to compare them.

 --